Q: How do students log in?

 Q: How do students submit their work?

-Interactive Classroom allows students to digitally complete their work.
+Students can digitally complete their work in the digital experience.
 Students can type, draw, and submit audio and images through interactive worksheet pages.
 Work is automatically saved for students and updated as students make changes to their work.

 Q: How do I monitor students and review their work?